-When an individual experiences altitude sickness, nausea is considered an early symptom that commonly occurs.
-If an individual experiences nausea, it must be treated right away since if he/she continues to climb higher, it can drastically affect the health and can even lead to other complications.
+When an individual experiences altitude sickness, nausea is an early symptom that commonly occurs.
+If an individual has nausea, it requires immediate treatment since if he/she continues to climb higher, it affects the health and lead to other complications.

 First aid care for nausea for altitude sickness